MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitfree.md

 ## -remarks

 This function does not return a value.

-The driver is responsable for deleting the ACXFACTORYCIRCUIT_INIT object using this DDI if the AcxFactoryCircuitCreate is not invoked or returns an error.
+The driver is responsible for deleting the ACXFACTORYCIRCUIT_INIT object using this DDI if the AcxFactoryCircuitCreate is not invoked or returns an error.

 ### Example